 Day 5: This is the last day of living high above the valley bottoms.
 We rise early and watch the sunrise.
 Enjoy the morning relaxing around the lodge or take a short hike in the area.
 We then fly again by helicopter to the parking area and drive back to Canmore via Lake Louise arriving late afternoon.

 Meeting Place and Time

-Unless you are otherwise notified we will meet you at 7:30 pm in the lobby of your hotel in Canmore on the evening of Day 1.
+Unless you are otherwise notified we will meet you at 6:00 pm on Day 1 in the lobby of your hotel in Canmore then travel to our office at #200, 50 Lincoln Park in Canmore.
 Detailed accommodation directions will be included in your booking confirmation.

 Please ensure that you have your hiking equipment with you.

 There will be a maximum of twelve guests and a minimum of seven.
 Your guide will be a fully-trained professional hiking guide.
 Please note the minimum age is 19.